 In some senses, yes – it’s normal to have bugs in the house.
-Small insects will be inside virtually every home on earth.
+Small insects will be inside virtually every home on Earth.
 And it’s not always a bad thing to have bugs around your property!
 Some bugs contribute to positive health by spreading microbial diversity.

 However, if you are noticing big bugs or seeing them pop up in large amounts, that can obviously start affecting your day-to-day life.
 That’s when you have to say no more and take action to remove these bugs and learn how to best prevent them from coming back.

-How Do You Keep Bugs out of Your House?
+How Do You Keep Bugs Out of Your House?

-- Do not have standing water inside or around your house.
+- Do not have standing water inside or around your house

-- Maintain your yard and compost areas.
+- Maintain your yard and compost areas

-- Store trash properly.
+- Store trash properly

-- Schedule regular pest control maintenance.
+- Schedule regular pest control maintenance

 5 Signs of Bugs in Your Home

-1) Lots of Spiders or Ladybugs
+1. Lots of Spiders or Ladybugs

-Spiders and ladybugs are both significant predators to many of the common household bugs that will infest your home.
+Spiders and ladybugs are both significant predators of many of the common household bugs that will infest your home.
 While you might think of spiders as a pest, it is likely that there are bigger issues on the horizon if you don’t take action soon.

-2) Tapping Sounds Coming From Your Walls
+2. Tapping Sounds Coming From Your Walls

 This typically indicates termites hitting their heads against the wall.
-By the time you have enough of them to hear these sounds, they likely already established large colonies within your walls.
+By the time you have enough of them to hear these sounds, they have likely already established large colonies within your walls.
 Find out about pest control services immediately if you hear these tapping sounds repeatedly.

-3) Mud Tubes and Wood-Colored Pellets
+3. Mud Tubes and Wood-Colored Pellets

 Additionally, if there are tiny wood-colored pellets around your home, these are termite droppings.
-Also known as frass, these are less nefarious on their own, but a significant indicator that termites are at least exploring your house.
+Also known as frass, these are less nefarious on their own but a significant indicator that termites are at least exploring your house.

-4) Anthills Outside of Your Home
+4. Anthills Outside of Your Home

 An anthill outside might be a sign of one growing inside your walls, which could be a big problem.
 Either way, you don’t want the problem to escalate, so it’s time to take action when you see an anthill outside your home.

-5) Tracks and Markings in Your Home
+5. Tracks and Markings in Your Home

-Many insects and pests move along the same path to and from their nest, and can leave claw marks, grease marks, or bite marks as they travel.
-Cockroaches will leave reddish-brown streaks, and while insect markings are not as easy to spot as mice or rats, they will often leave marks on white walls, carpet, or appliances.
+Many insects and pests move along the same path to and from their nest and can leave claw marks, grease marks, or bite marks as they travel.
+Cockroaches will leave reddish-brown streaks, and while insect markings are not as easy to spot as mice or rats, they will often leave marks on white walls, carpets, or appliances.
 Check for damage to plants and fabric, as bugs might lay eggs or feed on these as well.